ssidwallet/flexid_py/demo/AriesOpenAPIDemo.md

     <img src="./collateral/C-7-Alice-Store-Credential-4.png" alt="">
 </details>

 Now, in Alice’s swagger browser tab, find the `credentials` section and within that, execute the **`GET /credentials`** endpoint.
 There should be a list of credentials held by Alice, with just a single entry, the credential issued from the Faber agent.
-Note that the element `referent` is the value of the `credential_id` element used in other calls. `referent` is the name returned in the `indy-sdk` call to get the set of credentials for the wallet and ACA-Py code does not change it in the response.
+Note that the element `referent` is the value of the `credential_id` element used in other calls. `referent` is the name returned in the `indy-sdk` call to get the set of credentials for the wallet and FlexID code does not change it in the response.

 ### Faber Receives Acknowledgment that the Credential was Received